textpattern/textpattern.github.io/themes/front-end-themes.md

 * Used to create different site structures, to a certain degree
 * Shared with the community, so others can benefit from your savvy design sense.

 Now we descend the ladder and get closer to the action!
-Everything from here on is framed in context of a fresh (out-of-the-box) install of the software.
+Everything from here on is framed in context of a fresh (out-of-the-box) install of the software, but the principles are the same whether your installation is brand new or you’ve been maintaining a site for years.
+As long as you’re using the [latest release](https://textpattern.com/start) of the software, it will make sense.
+Any exceptions to this rule are made clear in context.

 ## New themes